|About The Internet and VoIP Technology:|

 No. BroadVoice does not require a computer.
 You speak through an ordinary touch-tone telephone connected to a BroadVoice-provided adapter.

 That said, The BroadVoice service DOES support Soft Phone clients for your PC or laptop so if you want to talk through your computer, you can.
-A Soft Phone client is software that, once installed and executed, allows you to make calls through your computer using a microphone and speakers (for an example of softphones, see X-Ten or Eye-P).
+A Soft Phone client is software that, once installed and executed, allows you to make calls through your computer using a microphone and speakers (for an example of softphones, see X-Ten ).
 The sound quality will depend upon your computer’s audio equipment.

 BroadVoice currently support the G711u codec.
 BroadVoice intends to support others in the future, including G726-32 at 32kbps and G729a at 8kbps.